 One of the most common myths about being enlightened is that you must renounce the world and give up all your possessions.
 This is simply not true.
 You can have it all.
 There are no rules.
 Any rule you can think of, we would put to the test and challenge.

 It’s very simple: when you recognize that we are all one thing expressing itself with infinite variety, you naturally accept and appreciate everyone and everything.
 There’s nothing to give up.

-Of course, you will naturally rise above and stop participating with degrading people, situations and environments.
+Of course, you will naturally rise above and stop participating in degrading people, situations, and environments.
 There will be a whole host of things you do in your current life that no longer make any sense.
 But that will be an effortless release.
 You don’t need to give it all up for enlightenment.

 Myth #3: You must dress, walk and talk like a spiritual person.
 Wear symbols, gems or crystals etc.

 Symbols, gems, crystals, and clothes don’t help or take away from your enlightenment.
-I’m sure there are certain things that make you feel good like clothes and crystal etc. That’s more about personal preference and aesthetic, than creating a state of pervasive peace.
+I’m sure there are certain things that make you feel good about clothes and crystals etc. That’s more about personal preference and aesthetic, than creating a state of pervasive peace.

 I love the spiritual symbols and swag as much as the next guy.
 Some things are strengthening and uplifting and others are degrading.
 There is something about certain images, symbols, crystals etc. that make me smile and feel good.